ChatGPT is the new browser and memory is the new cookie

 Amazon's Fat Peculiar Ways

-There is no “build an MVP, ship fast, measure and validate, iterate, stay efficient.”
-We aim for an MLP—a Minimum Lovable Product.
-Where others “measure and validate,” Amazon “dives deep” and “invents and simplifies.”
-Where others chase efficiency, Amazon is “customer obsessed.”
-I can’t speak to whether this was designed in opposition to SV, but I can tell you the Amazon way starts with an uncompromising vision and then figures out how to execute it.
+There is no "build an MVP, ship fast, measure and validate, iterate, stay efficient."
+Amazon aims for a Minimum Lovable Product.
+Where others "measure and validate," Amazon "dives deep" and "invents and simplifies."
+Amazon is "customer obsessed"—at the expense of efficiency.
+While I doubt the opposition to Silicon Valley dogma is deliberate, Amazon flips the iterative execution paradigm: start with an uncompromising vision, then figure out how to execute it—not the other way around.

-We don’t try to prove an idea is viable; we try to delight the customer.
-You can’t beta-test your way into a product—you need vision.
+At Amazon, we don’t try to prove an idea is viable; we try to delight the customer.
+You can’t beta-test your way into a truly groundbreaking product—you need vision.
 MVP thinking strips anything that threatens viability.
 MLP thinking asks what we can add to make the experience unmistakably great.

 When the first Kindle was built, Jeff Bezos insisted on cellular connectivity even though the accepted pattern was syncing via a PC.
 An MVP would have cut wireless.
 Wireless was the riskiest piece and could have sunk the program.
 It stayed anyway, because the vision required it.